CVPRInParis/CVPR2025InParis/index.md

 ## Schedule
-The event is planned to start at 9am on May 6 and end at 4:30pm.
+The event is planned on June 6th.

 It will feature oral presentations and poster sessions of CVPR 2025.